Rarisma/A-Generic-Roguealike-Game/README.md

 # Note about Beta 1.0
-Beta 1.0 will release around monday (17th) and is almost near completion and I have started to wrap up parts of Rougealike, I plan to not really develop anything to release publically in march, anyway Beta 1.0 will contain new features such as dungeons, New Weaponry, Enemy Drops
+Beta 1.0 will release around monday (17th) and is almost near completion and I have started to wrap up parts of Rougealike, I plan to not really develop anything to release publically in march, anyway Beta 1.0 will contain new features such as dungeons, 5 new types of weapons, Enemy Drops

 Beta Revison 1 will release some time after this and will add fixes if needed and quests.